 Technically a legume, the American groundnut is a nitrogen fixer.
-In some northern regions, it’s interplanted with lingonberries.
+In some northern regions, it’s interplanted with lingonberry plants.
 This creates a balanced and sustainable feed system for both plants.

-While portions of this plant are edible once cooked, it’s not farmed in the United States.
+While portions of these native plants are edible once cooked, they’re not farmed in the United States.
 In fact, the only country that commercially farms it is Japan.
-There, it’s called America-hodaimo and is raised similarly to the native Japanese hodaimo (Apios fortunei).
+There, it’s called America-hodoimo and is raised similarly to the native Japanese hodoimo (Apios fortunei).